obscuritylabs/PythonFundamentals/04_python3_types/slides/04_01_python_numeric_types.md

 - Binary Sequence Types — bytes, bytearray, memoryview

 ---
-# Python Numberic Types
+# Python Numeric Types
-- There are three distinct numeric types: integers, floating point numbers, and complex numbers
+- There are three distinct numeric types: integers, floating-point numbers, and complex numbers
 - Booleans are a subtype of integers
 - Integers have unlimited precision
-- Floating point numbers are usually implemented using double in C
+- Floating-point numbers are usually implemented using double in C

 ---
-# Interger Operations
+# Integer Operations

 Here are a few of the `basic` operations you can perform in Python.
-This is not a exhaustive list as many operations are out of the scope of this course.
+This is not an exhaustive list as many operations are out of the scope of this course.
 | Operation |            Result             |
 | --------- | :---------------------------: |
 | x + y     |        sum of x and y         |